 (13) Despite the amendments made to section 4 of the Fire Brigades Superannuation Act 1985 by subclause (12), a person appointed and holding office under that section immediately before the commencement of this clause as a member or alternate member of the Western Australian Fire Brigades Superannuation Board continues, subject to that Act, to hold that office on and after that commencement for the remainder of the period for which the person was appointed.

 ”.

-5 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-4 had not come into operation.
-It reads as follows:

-4. Schedule headings reformatted

-(1) This section amends the Acts listed in the Table.

-(2) In each Schedule listed in the Table:

-(a) if there is a title set out in the Table for the Schedule — after the identifier for the Schedule insert that title;

-(b) if there is a shoulder note set out in the Table for the Schedule — at the end of the heading to the Schedule insert that shoulder note;

-(c) reformat the heading to the Schedule, as amended by paragraphs (a) and (b) if applicable, so that it is in the current format.